okta/okta.github.io/_source/_posts/2018-11-19-build-crud-spring-and-vue.md

 yarn global add @vue/cli
 ```

-Once that’s finished, make sure you’re in your root project directory `SpringBootVueApplication` and run the following command:
+Once that's finished, make sure you're in your root project directory `SpringBootVueApplication` and run the following command:

 ```bash
 vue create -d client
 ```

 This creates the default Vue application named **client** in the `client` subdirectory.
 Without the `-d` option, the Vue CLI has a pretty neat interface that allows you to choose which options to include.
-It’s worth checking out another time.
+It's worth checking out another time.
-The project we’re going to build is based on [the Vue TodoMVC example project](https://vuejs.org/v2/examples/todomvc.html) by Evan You.
+The project we're going to build is based on [the Vue TodoMVC example project](https://vuejs.org/v2/examples/todomvc.html) by Evan You.
 The difference is that this project will persist the todos using a Spring Boot server instead of browser local storage.

 `cd` into the `SpringBootVueApplication/client` directory.

 The project can be run with `yarn serve`.

-Right now, all you’ll see is the standard “Welcome to Your Vue.js App” screen.
+Right now, all you'll see is the standard "Welcome to Your Vue.js App" screen.

 Add a couple dependencies: